pikvm/pikvm/README.md

     [user@localhost os]$ make scan
     ```

 8. **Only for v0**.
 Now you need to flash the Arduino.
-This can be done using your RPi. **Before starting this operation, disconnect the RESET wire from the Arduino board, otherwise the firmware will not be uploaded.
-Connect the Arduino and RPi with a suitable USB cable.** Log in to the RPi and upload the firmware.
-Then reconnect the RESET wire, disconnect the USB cable, and reboot the RPi.
+This can be done using your RPi. **Before starting this operation, disconnect the RESET wire from the Arduino board, otherwise the firmware will not be uploaded.** Connect the Arduino and RPi with a suitable USB cable.
+Log in to the RPi and upload the firmware.
+Then connect the RESET wire, disconnect the USB cable, and reboot the RPi.
     ```
     [user@localhost os]$ ssh root@<addr>
     [root@pikvm ~]# rw